DmitriiKaban/Truth-table/README.md

 # Truth-table-
-Truth table generator in Python
+Truth table generator in Python by Dmitrii

+Receives expressions like: !(x + y) * z + !w or a + b + c * !(a + b) and prints truth table.

+The set of expressions are limited to:
+-'and' operation
+-'or' operation
+-'not' operation
+- supports parenthesis